ANALYSIS-U.S. trade gambit puts Mexican energy policies in firing line

 MEXICO CITY, July 20 (Reuters) - The U.S. decision to formally challenge Mexico's energy policies brings to a head a dispute that has grown steadily between President Andres Manuel Lopez Obrador and some of his country's top trade allies and investors since he took power in late 2018.

-On Wednesday, the U.S. government said it would request dispute settlement consultations with Mexico under a North American trade deal over policies championed by Lopez Obrador that Washington argues treat American companies unfairly.
+On Wednesday, the U.S. government said it would request dispute settlement talks with Mexico under a North American trade deal over policies championed by Lopez Obrador that Washington argues treat American companies unfairly.

 Canada quickly said it would join the U.S. complaint over those policies, which have helped to cloud investor sentiment in Mexico since the government first began trying to rework existing contracts in the sector in 2019.

-Lopez Obrador, a leftist energy nationalist, responded defiantly, telling reporters that Mexico was not violating the United States-Mexico-Canada Agreement (USMCA), that there was "no problem" and that his government would set out its defense carefully.
+Lopez Obrador, a leftist energy nationalist, responded defiantly, telling reporters that Mexico was not violating the United States-Mexico-Canada Agreement (USMCA) and that his administration would defend its policies rigorously.

 However, Carlos Vejar, a former Mexican trade negotiator, said Lopez Obrador's government would likely struggle to argue its case under the trade pact, which came into effect in 2020 as a replacement for the North American Free Trade Agreement.